lagoshny/ngx-hateoas-client/migration.md

 How to manage the cache see [here](https://github.com/lagoshny/ngx-hateoas-client#cache-support).

 ## CacheHelper
-`CacheHelper` class is not exist anymore, use `HateoasConfigurationService` to configure [cache settings](https://github.com/lagoshny/ngx-hateoas-client#cache-params).
+`CacheHelper` class does not exist anymore, use `HateoasConfigurationService` to configure [cache settings](https://github.com/lagoshny/ngx-hateoas-client#cache-params).

 ...